Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Phenomenological results

-Recently, the authors of Ref.~\cite{Isidori:2023unk} claimed that the tensions in the exclusive $b\to s\ell\ell$ modes at low-$q^2$ are independently verified in the semi-inclusive modes at high-$q^2$, albeit with lower significance.
-It is evident that the full picture given by the four determinations in Fig.~\ref{fig:semicomp} does not show any tension with the SM.
+Finally, comparing Eq.~\eqref{eq:ExpSemiBR2} and Eq.~\eqref{eq:babarbelle} to our theory prediction of the branching ratio in the same region in Eq.~\eqref{eq:branc}, we find good agreement.
+We note that the uncertainty on the theoretical predictions is over twice as large as the uncertainty given in Eq.~\eqref{eq:ExpSemiBR2}.
+Comparing to the value extracted using $\cal{R}$ in Eq.~\eqref{eq:TheoryViaR15}, we also find compatibility with the experimental results.
+Based on the LHCb determination quoted in \cite{Isidori:2023unk} and their $\mathcal{R}$ determination (see discussion in Sec.~\ref{sec:smpred}), the authors of Ref. \cite{Isidori:2023unk} claimed that the tensions in the exclusive $b\to s\ell\ell$ modes at low-$q^2$ are independently verified in the semi-inclusive modes at high-$q^2$, albeit with lower significance.
+However, it is evident that the full picture given by the four determinations in Fig.~\ref{fig:semicomp} does not show any clear tension with the SM.
 This finding is further illustrated in the next subsection where we compare the different determinations at a common lower cutoff $q_0^2=14.4$ GeV$^2$.